 Gen Z is growing up in a culture which for the first time suggests that some things long considered binary (gender, sexuality, employment status) may not be so binary after all.
 The result is an undefined identity and an openness to new patterns of thought.
 As one McKinsey researcher puts it, "the search for the truth is at the root of all Generation Z's behavior."

 Still, compared to Millennials, Zoomers are more career-driven, giving priority to pay and career potential where Millennials prioritized "purpose" or "passion."
 Jason Dorsey studies Gen Z and he says they are quite practical with their money: “They are very much savers, more so than we could have ever expected."
-Having seen Millennials graduate college with daunting amounts of student loan debt, Zoomers are more cautious about debt, and then are more aggressive when it comes to the job search.
+Having seen Millennials graduate college with daunting amounts of student loan debt, Zoomers are more cautious about levering up for their education, and then are more aggressive when it comes to the job search.

 We will have to wait and see if Zoomers will resort to Millennial-esque coping mechanisms such as retro-themed handlebar moustaches and lumberjack outerwear.
 Perhaps Gen Z's willingness to see the world as it is will mean that we don't have to turn back our sartorial clock to escape reality for a moment.
 Perhaps Zoomers' more pragmatic outlook will result in a generation with a heightened sense of control over the future.
 Time will tell.

 As Gen Z enters adulthood, some have become playfully critical of the Millennial generation.
-One TikTok Zoomer said it well: "they're worried about their harry potter house but they live in a 1 bedroom apartment...y'all worried about the wrong house 👀."
+One TikTok comment captured it perfectly: "they're worried about their harry potter house but they live in a 1 bedroom apartment...y'all worried about the wrong house 👀."